Posted on

 There are several theories as to why CoQ10 benefits health health:

 • Antioxidant effects.
 Oxidative stress causes cellular damage.
 ROS or reactive oxidation species are molecules that naturally form with cellular processes.
-The body works to keep a balance of these tiny molecules, which can build up with stressors (3).
+The body works to balance these tiny molecules, which can build up with stressors.
+(3)

 • Anti-inflammatory effects.
 Cardiovascular diseases are related to chronic inflammation.

 • Anti Aging.
-CoQ10 is said to positively influence age affected cellular metabolism and combat signs of aging in skin.
+CoQ10 is said to positively influence age-affected cellular metabolism and combat signs of aging in the skin.
 (4)

 Research has also suggested that CoQ10 may help with managing the symptoms of chronic illnesses such as fibromyalgia, diabetes, and certain types of cancer.
 However, more studies are needed to understand the full range of CoQ10’s potential health benefits.